 A mindset of scarcity tells you that you need to be above others.
 That little voice in your head constantly reminds you that you need to beat everyone else.
 It tells you that you should elevate yourself while trying to bring everyone else down.

 Narcissists have trouble being happy for people that have something they desire.
-Some of their main weapons are sabotage and their ability to undermine the achievements of others.
+Some of their principal weapons are sabotage and their ability to undermine the achievements of others.

-On the other hand, you can have a mindset of abundance.
-In this state, the voice in your head tells you that you can be awesome, and others in your vicinity can feel awesome also.
+You can have a mindset of abundance.
+In this state, the voice in your head tells you that you can be awesome, and others in your vicinity can feel exceptional as well.

-There’s enough awesomeness to go around, and there would be nothing better than being surrounded by a ginormous bubble of awesome everywhere you go.
+There’s enough awesomeness to go around, and there would be nothing better than being surrounded by an enormous bubble of awesome everywhere you go.

-People who are confident don’t feel the need to be competing at everything life has to offer.
+People who are confident don’t feel the need to be competing at everything life offers.
 They’ve already achieved victory by being who they are and they don’t need other people below them in order to feel good about themselves.

-Confident people are ok with saying “I don’t know.
+Those with a high degree of confidence are ok with saying “I don’t know.
 Let me find out for you.”
-They know they have something important to add but they don’t let that interfere with what someone else has to say.
+They know they have something important to add, but they don’t let that interfere with what someone else has to say.
 They are comfortable with themselves and their contribution to society.

 Confident people don’t measure their self-worth by comparing it to others.
 They measure it against themselves.
-Their day-to-day self-esteem is not heavily influenced by the ups and downs of everyone around them.
+Their day-to-day self-esteem is not heavily influenced by the difficulties of everyone around them.
 They’re more influenced by their own personal growth and can be truly happy when those around them experience positive events.

 For narcissists, each day is a struggle.
 You can tell narcissistic behavior because narcissists will always have an answer for everything.
-They constantly interrupt others to make sure they’re heard and they’re always ready to take credit for something, whether they deserve it or not.
+They constantly interrupt others to make sure they’re heard and they’re always ready to take credit for something, whether or not they deserve it.

 Narcissists get high off of other peoples’ mistakes, as it gives them a short-term self-esteem boost.